 The Blocked Shot AF Response setting determines how the autofocus system reacts to sudden, dramatic changes in the distance of the subject when you are working in AF-C Focus Mode and have the shutter button half-pressed or fully pressed, such as when another, closer object enters the frame and blocks your original subject.
-The camera can be set to wait a brief period of time before refocusing at the new distance with setting 1 (Quick), or wait a longer period of time with setting 5 (Delayed), or steps inbetween, from 1 to 5 (see Figure 3.55 - left).
+The camera can be set to wait a brief period of time before refocusing at the new distance with setting 1 (Quick), or wait a longer period of time with setting 5 (Delayed), or steps inbetween, from 1 to 5 (see Figure 3.56 - left).

 For example, you may be tracking a football player across the field when another player much closer to you temporarily comes between you and your intended subject.
 This setting will determine if and how quickly the camera then focuses on this nearer player, or if it continues to focus at the original distance, as the closer player passes through your field of view.
 If you do not wish for the camera to suddenly change focus to the nearer player, set to a longer period such as 4 or 5.
 If you wish to switch focus to a closer or farther object, then set for a shorter period, 1 or 2, and focus will quickly change.
-Keep this option in mind with the various AF-C Focus Mode and AF-Area Mode configurations (which will be discussed in the Autofocusing chapter), as your preference will likely vary depending on your subject and situation.
+Keep this option in mind with the various AF-C Focus Mode and AF-Area Mode configurations (explained in the Autofocusing chapter), as your preference will likely vary depending on your subject and situation.
 This setting doesn't just apply to blocked shots, but will also affect how quickly you are able to refocus at a different distance, as you are half-pressing the shutter button to track a moving subject, or fully pressing the shutter button to take a continuous burst.
 Sometimes you may not want the camera to quickly refocus on a closer or more distant subject, while other times you might.

-Figure 3.55 - Left: Focus Tracking With Lock-On settings - When working in AF-C Focus Mode and tracking a subject, this setting determines how long the camera waits before refocusing on a subject at a different distance.
-Right: Auto-Area AF Face-Detection item, to enable face-detection when using Auto-Area AF-Area Mode.
+Figure 3.56 - Left: Focus Tracking With Lock-On settings - When working in AF-C Focus Mode and tracking a subject, this setting determines how long the camera waits before refocusing on a subject at a different distance.
+Right: Focus Points Used, to choose if All Points are selectable, or if Every Other Point is selectable.